jarviscanada/jarvis_data_eng_derek/core_java/twitter/README.md

                                                          UML Diagram

 ## Setup Intellij Environment Variables
-There are four environment varialbes to be set up in Intellij, and they are:
+There are four environment variables to be set up in Intellij, and they are:
 + consumerKey
 + consumerSecret
 + accessToken